 Storm chasing has become a widespread activity over the years, involving amateur weather observers, photographers, and meteorologists.
 A vast history exists with humble roots, personal adventure, scientific achievement, and tragedy.

-David Hoadley, the “first” true storm chaser in modern history, displaying a newspaper article from 1957.
+David Hoadley, the “first” known storm chaser in modern history, displaying a newspaper article from 1957.

 Beginning with one individual in 1956, and expanding to thousands by 2015, the culture fosters a fascination with extremes in atmospheric conditions.
-This project aspires to produce a anthology-style documentary series, chronicling the past six-decades of storm chasing culture by preserving the stories, imagery, science, and art of its many unique participants.
-The story will examine how storm chasing grew from relative obscurity, to the phenomenon it has become today.
-A visual history lesson will be the result, presented as accurately as possible.
-To assist in accomplishing this project, a Kickstarter campaign successfully raised $9,262.64 ($10,200 gross) on Friday, July 25, 2014 for travel and remaining production costs to gather the missing elements to the film (the interviews).
-A secondary, minimal Go-Fund-Me campaign in July 2015 raised funds for fuel and travel to complete interviews throughout the Western United States.
+This project is a ongoing anthology-style documentary series, chronicling the past six-decades of storm chasing culture by preserving the stories, imagery, science, and art of its many unique participants.
+The initial film production (Volume One, released in mid-2016) examines how storm chasing grew from relative obscurity, to the phenomenon it has become today.
+A visual history lesson is the result, presented as accurately as possible.
+In launching this endeavor, a Kickstarter campaign successfully raised $9,262.64 ($10,200 gross) on Friday, July 25, 2014 for travel and remaining production costs to gather t interviews throughout the United States and Canada.
+A secondary Go-Fund-Me campaign in July 2015 raised additional funds for fuel and travel to complete interviews throughout the Western United States.